jacobgranttrading/LendingHomeCaseStudy/README.md

 ---

-**Faster Business Loans** - for most of this decade a business waiting up to 6 months for a loan was something a business just had to factor in.
+**Faster Business Loans** - For most of this decade a business waiting up to 6 months for a loan was something a business just had to factor in.
 As technology improves and more FinTech Lenders enter the space, businesses can expect much faster loans.
 > “In the next year, small business owners can expect more financial institutions offering approvals and funding in under 48 hours [source.](https://www.biz2credit.com/blog/2020/02/07/top-8-business-lending-trends-to-watch-in-2020-business-growth-loans/) ”

 ---